Summer 1 2024 classes start on May 27, 2024

 Classes are seven weeks long and can be completed anywhere, while place-based internships allow students to get valuable experience in the field.

-Not only is LSU’s online MSW top-ranked among other on-campus degree programs, but BestColleges.com ranked the school as having the sixth-best online program in the nation overall.
+Not only is LSU’s online MSW top-ranked among other on-campus degree programs, but Intelligent.com ranked the school as being in the top 15 in the nation overall in 2023.

 Ranked #10 on Learn.org's Best Master's in Social Work Online Programs based on academic and career resources, the quality of education, and faculty.